Caring for the caregiver

 You’re likely to find advice and support through the American Heart Association.
 Look for the Caregivers’ section of their website.
 Get to know the Caregiver Action Network (formerly the National Family Caregivers Association).
 And consider joining a caregivers’ support group.

 It doesn’t matter how attached you are.
 From time to time, taking care of a loved one may leave you feeling drained, even trapped.
 Don’t wait until frustration and anger get the better of you.
-Be sure to get out regularly and get away from thoughts of HF for a while.
+Be sure to get out regularly and get away from thoughts of Heart Failure for a while.
 Meet up with a friend.
 Go to a movie.

 If you live in the same house and prepare the meals, it’s only practical to share your loved one’s heart-healthy diet.
 That may go for activity, too.
 Whatever activity the doctor approves for the patient, you may want to share.